BytesAgain AI Skills Search

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when the user asks about AliExpress discounts, coupon codes, or promotions', providing clear context for when to invoke.
-It does not mention when not to use, but sibling tools are unrelated so no confusion.
+The description explicitly says 'Use when the user asks about AliExpress discounts, coupon codes, or promotions.'
+This provides clear contextual guidance for when to invoke the tool.
+No alternatives are needed as sibling tools are in different domains.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.